Natalia Markova: All Elite Wrestling (2021)

 Markova made her All Elite Wrestling (AEW) debut on the 17 May episode of AEW Dark: Elevation in a match against Leyla Hirsch, which Markova lost.
 The following month, Markova competed in her second match on the 8 June episode of AEW Dark, losing to Tay Conti.
-She had her third and final match on the 6 July episode of AEW Dark, losing to Abaddon.
+She had her third and final match on the 6 July episode of AEW Dark, losing to Abadon.

 National Wrestling Alliance (2021–present)

 After appearing in two matches during the NWA USA tapings on 3 December 2021, Markova made her official debut for the National Wrestling Alliance (NWA).
 Markova appeared on the NWA Hard Times 2 pre-show teaming with Missa Kate against Jennacide and Paola Blaze, Kylie Rae and Tootie Lynn, and the defending NWA World Women's Tag Team Champions The Hex (Allysin Kay and Marti Belle).

 On 28 August 2022, at the second night of NWA 74, Markova became the inaugural Queen Bee.
 On 12 November, at NWA Hard Times 3, Markova had lost to Max the Impaler in a casket match.

+On August 16, 2025 at NWA 77th Anniversary Show, Markova defeated Kenzie Paige to win the NWA World Women's Championship.

 Personal life

 In the summer of 2022, Markova was featured in media reports.
 Along with professional wrestler Bryan Idol, they were able to locate and apprehend the person who stole her purse on a flight to Tampa.
 They were able to locate the criminal by using the geolocation feature to find the AirPods she had in her purse.

-In 2023 she became a naturalized American citizen.